starlab-io/magicwand-commsbackbone/docs/report/report.md

 Summary of Work
 ===============

-***
-NOTES:

-A higher level list of all the work completed by Star Lab as part of the project.
-Basically, where we spent our time and effort, maybe highlight unique or impactful features or designs we implemented.
-This section could be a bulleted list or a sub-section for each item and a small paragraph describing each item.
-We can probably pull a lot of this information from the MSRs.

-***

 The Star Lab team has successfully implemented and tested the full application agnostic isolated network stack (INS) with multiple applications.
 This includes using the NetFlow API to monitor application network traffic and running multiplefront end UniKernel VMs to handle large request load.

 This includes the following accomplishments:

 1. Application agnostic shared library interface to the isolated network stacktested with Apache2 and NGINX web servers.